How to cite this page Comment citer cette page

 There are obvious shortcomings of this process and our resultant data.

 Our dataset does not systematically include data in relation to statues in Scotland, Wales, or Northern Ireland, although a small number of statues from these nations have been included.
-Open Source Data for statues in these three nations is available from Historic Environment Scotland, also under Listed Buildings; Cadw and Department of Communities, Northern Ireland, and may be used in a future, expanded version of this project.
+Open Source Data for statues in these three nations is available from Historic Environment Scotland; Listed Buildings, Cadw, Wales; and Historic Environment, Department of Communities, Northern Ireland, and may be used in a future, expanded version of this project.

 We have not considered any statues that are inside buildings, such as churches, town halls, schools and other such structures.
 These types of sites are in fact densely populated with colonial statuary, that are often historically connected with specific individual statues or groups of statues that are in open air.
 Once again, in a future, expanded version of the project, we may be able to gather that data and to analyse it.